Choosing the tour that’s right for you

 No partial refunds will be given for unused hotel rooms, meals, and entrance fees for any reason whatsoever.
 Credits are not given for services not used.
-Please see the refund policy above for information about cancelation refunds.
+Please see the cancellation policy above.

 Duperier's Authentic Journeys reserves the right to alter the itinerary of any trip if, in our opinion, such an action becomes necessary (for example, in the case of inclement weather).